gustavom2998/learning_rust/readme.md

 # Learning Rust

-This repository is dedicated for my personal studies in the Rust programming language.
+This repository is dedicated to learning the basics of the Rust programming language.

 ## Learning Resources